-You just arrived in Paris or you are preparing for your trip, but here is the thing: there are many tips and hacks that the locals know and you don’t!
+Maybe you’ve just moved to Paris or are about to become an expat, but here is the thing: there are many tips and hacks that the locals know and you don’t!
 Now, this is the moment when you start thinking “if only someone could give me some tips and tricks to fully enjoy my Parisian experience…”.
 It turns out that Lodgis can read minds (it’s not true, we aren’t magicians, don’t push it).
-Anyway, we prepared a survival guide you will find very useful when you’ll arrive.
-The ultimate survival guide for foreigners in Paris, it’s right here!
+Anyway, we’ve put together a survival guide that you will find very useful when you arrive.
+The ultimate survival guide for foreigners in Paris is right here!

 Means of transportation

-Paris is a city to explore walking, yet if you are going far or that you’re in a hurry, you should bear in mind that a Navigo Pass can be very useful since it provides you with unlimited trips on every transportation mode you want (metro, bus, RER, transiliens).
-For further information on Parisian means of transportation, we created a little list just for you:
+Paris is a city to explore walking, yet if you are going far or that you’re in a hurry, you should bear in mind that a Navigo Pass can be very useful since it provides you with unlimited trips on every form of public transport (metro, bus, RER, transiliens).
+For further information on public transport in Paris, we created a little list just for you:

-– The Navigo Pass isn’t allowed for tourists.
-However, you can also switch between different tickets and packages in a judicious and economical way: to visit Paris, it is sometimes more economical to take a 10 tickets’ package for €14,50 or a “Paris-visit” ticket, depending on your needs.
+– You can also switch between different tickets and packages: it is sometimes cheaper to buy 10 tickets for €14,50 or a “Paris-visit” ticket.
 If you plan on going to a remote location for a day, you can take the “origine-destination” ticket.

-– Public transports are free for children under 4 years old.
-They are also free during some public holidays and tickets get a discount during anti-pollution days (don’t hesitate to check it on the ratp’s website).
+– Public transports is free for children under 4 years old.
+It’s also free during some public holidays and some anti-pollution days (check it on the ratp’s website).

-– If you don’t want to kiss the metro’s windows, try to avoid the rush hours from 7.45 am to 9am and from 5pm to 6.15pm.
-They represent the beginning and the end of office hours in Paris.
-However, if you absolutely need to use the transports at these hours, favor the transiliens which are more spacious.
+– If you don’t want to be squished up against the metro windows, try to avoid rush hour from 7.45am to 9am and from 5pm to 6.15pm at the beginning and end of the working day in Paris.
+However, if you have to use public transport during these times, why not try the transiliens which are more spacious?

-– Metro hours: in general, the first metro arrives at 5.30 am and the last one around 12.30 am during the week and Fridays and Saturdays the service can last until 1.40am.
+– Metro hours: in general, the first metro arrives at 5.30 am and the last one around 12.30am during the week.
+But on Fridays and Saturday nights, the metro will run until 1.40am.

-Don’t hesitate to read our post about night means of transportation in Paris.
+Don’t hesitate to read our post about public transport at night in Paris.

 Emergency services and hospitals

-Yes, we also take this survival guide literally because we’re never too careful!
+Yes, we’re taking this survival guide literally.
+You can never be too careful!

 – To call the SAMU (emergency medical service), dial 15